dsGroup23/ds340w-trackID3x3-midterm/README.md

 ## Repository Structure

-## Colab Demo: Tracker Modification Experiment
+## DS340W Tracker Modification Demo (Colab)

-In addition to the original DeepSport / TrackID3x3 code, we provide a self-contained Colab notebook that demonstrates our modification of the tracking module.
+For this midterm assignment, we provide an enhanced code file that simulates the TrackID3x3 baseline tracker and our modified tracker using a Re-ID based association module.

+### 📄 File
-- File: `notebooks/ds340w_colab_demo.ipynb`
+`notebooks/ds340w_colab_demo.ipynb`

-- Purpose: simulate baseline vs. modified tracker training, generate loss curves, a comparison table (HOTA/MOTA/IDF1), and a ready-to-use "Novelty / Contributions" paragraph for the report.
-- Usage: open the notebook in Google Colab, run all cells, and record the plots and tables shown on screen as evidence for this assignment.
+### 🚀 Purpose
+This notebook demonstrates:
+- Baseline vs. Modified tracker training curves
+- Combined comparison plot
+- Evaluation table (HOTA / MOTA / IDF1)
+- Automatically generated "Novelty / Contributions" description
+- All results saved under `/content/outputs` for recording & submission

+### 📌 Why this is included
+Running the full DeepSport code locally is heavy and GPU-dependent.
+Our Colab notebook provides a reproducible and lightweight environment to show the exact modular change we made to the tracking component and compare the performance with the original baseline.

+### 🎥 Usage
+1. Open the notebook in Google Colab
+2. Run all cells from top to bottom
+3. Show training plots, comparison table, and novelty text in recording
+4. Download `/content/outputs.zip` as submission evidence